 Typically an isolate will contain 90-95% protein by weight.
-Therefore, isolate protein powders are lower in fat, carbohydrate and anything else.
+Therefore, isolate protein powders are lower in fat, carbohydrate and everything else.
 Protein isolates that are derived from milk are also significantly lower in lactose.

 2. Hydrolysates (pre-digested)

 Hydrolysates are manufactured using a process called protein hydrolysis, whereby intact proteins are run through an enzyme digester bath.
 Proteolytic enzymes are added to the protein, usually in a cold-processed mix, that target specific peptide cleavage bonds.

 The end product yields a pre-digested protein mix, containing both dipeptides and tripeptides (2 or 3 amino acids joined together).

-Because hydrolysates are pre-digested, as you can imagine, they are absorbed far quicker and easier than intact proteins are.
-The faster absorption of hysrolysates has consequently lead to the belief that they are in essence, just the same as intact proteins after they have been digested, and are therefore more bio-available.
+Because hydrolysates are pre-digested, as you can imagine, they are absorbed at a faster rate than intact proteins are.
+The faster absorption of hysrolysates has consequently lead to the belief that they are in essence, just the same as intact proteins after digestion, and are therefore more bio-available.